$C^*$-extreme points of positive operator valued measures and unital completely positive maps: Main Results on -extreme Points

 \begin{theorem} Let $\h$ be a finite dimensional Hilbert space and $X$ a measurable space.
 Then any $\cst$-extreme point in $\px$ is spectral. \end{theorem}

 \begin{proof} Firstly, finite dimensionality of $\h$ ensures that every $\cst$-extreme point in $\px$ is also extreme (Proposition 2.1, \cite{Farenick Plosker Smith}).
-Now we show that every extreme point in $\px$ is atomic (see Lemma 2, \cite{Chiribella Ariano Schlingemann} for topological spaces) as follows: if $\mu$ is extreme in $\px$ and $(\pi,V,\hpi)$ is the minimal Naimark dilation of $\mu$, then the map from $\pi(\ox)'$ to $\bh$ is one-to-one by Theorem \ref{thm:extrme point criterion for POVM}.
-Hence, since $\h$ is finite dimensional, $\pi(\ox)'$ is a finite-dimensional algebra.
+Now we show that every extreme point in $\px$ is atomic (see Lemma 2, \cite{Chiribella Ariano Schlingemann} for topological spaces) as follows: if $\mu$ is extreme in $\px$ and $(\pi,V,\hpi)$ is the minimal Naimark dilation for $\mu$, then the map from $\pi(\ox)'$ to $\bh$ is one-to-one by Theorem \ref{thm:extrme point criterion for POVM}.
+Since $\h$ is finite dimensional, $\bh$ is a finite dimensional algebra and hence $\pi(\ox)'$ is a finite-dimensional algebra.
 Therefore, since $\pi(\ox)\subseteq\pi(\ox)'$ and $\hpi=[\piox V\h]$, it follows that $\hpi$ is also finite-dimensional.

 Consequently $\{\pi (A): A\in \ox \}$ is a commuting family of projections on a finite dimensional Hilbert space $\hpi $ and hence it is a finite set.
-It follows that $\pi $ is atomic.
+This implies that $\pi $ is atomic.
 Then by Proposition \ref{mu is atomic iff pi is atomic}, $\mu$ is also atomic.
 Thus we have shown that every $\cst$-extreme point in $\px$ is atomic.
 The proof is complete in view of Theorem \ref{atomic $C^*$-extreme points are PVM}. \end{proof}

 \begin{remark} In the theorem above, we noticed that any spectral measure acting on a finite dimensional Hilbert space is atomic. \end{remark}